 - It’s ok to sell for a $5, $10, or $20 profit if you’re In The Money and not feeling it and the trend changes or news hits.

 - The whole reason you’re doing this is to make money whether or not the market is Rising or Falling.
 Don’t get emotional about what you want to happen to the market or company.
-Only go by the numbers and make money off of the trend.
+Only go by the numbers and make money off of the trend, whether it’s a Call or a Put.

-- Don’t let an option ride overnight, after-market trading is a good way to lose a lot of money real quick once the market opens.
+- Don’t let an option ride overnight especially if your option is expiring soon.
+After-market trading is a good way to lose a lot of money real quick once the market opens.
 You need your sleep and you don’t like to wake up early.
 This is not set in stone because you could be betting on a piece of big after-hours news or earnings.
+Also, if you have more money, you can purchase more expensive options that expire in a few months, which is absolutely better than buying a weekly that expires in a few days.
+This takes the ease off of after-hours fluctuations.

 - Sometimes stocks are so beaten up, some more bad news just clears the way for a rally because there isn’t any reason to punish the stock further.